What to Wear Beach Wedding Guest 2026: Style Guide

 - Pastels work beautifully in natural beach lighting

-- Avoid extremely bright whites that can blow out in sunny photos
+- Avoid extremely bright whites that blow out in sunny photos

 - Small patterns photograph better than large, busy prints